 To apply for a mentor, complete the forms below, and submit them to our Network Manager before the closing date.

 On the application form you will pick 2-3 VALIDATE Investigators that you would like to be your mentor.
 Your application will be considered by the VALIDATE Management Team, who will try to match you to one of your preferred mentors; due to high demand we cannot guarantee one of these will be assigned as your mentor, but we will do our best to match your preference as well as research area, skills and experience, and career aspirations.
 For a list of eligible VALIDATE Investigator Mentors and their research interests, visit the ECR Channel of VALIDATE Hub

 For a useful video about how to pick a mentor, click here.

 You will be notified about your offered mentor within two weeks of the Management Team decision.
 If you decide to join the scheme, you and your mentor will meet at least four times during your 12 month mentoring relationship.
-Your mentor will be from a different organisation, and possibly even a different country, so meetings may be face-to-face, or via telephone or Skype.
+Your mentor will be from a different organisation, and possibly even a different country, so meetings may be face-to-face, or via telephone or Skype/Zoom/Teams.